chanhman/alucio/content/company.md

 ---
 title: Company
 hero__heading: Our Vision
-hero__description: Alucio™ is working to transform scientific exchange in life sciences.
+hero__description: Alucio is working to transform scientific exchange in life sciences.
 Through the creative use of technology, we aim to help our customers introduce new medical therapies that result in better patient outcomes and improve lives..